Clicky

 Future Growth Questions to Ask

-These questions are really all about retention.
+These questions are all about retention.
 They are used to assess if employees plan to quit and how you might encourage people to stay.
 You might ask:

 • Do you have what you need to succeed in your role?